samisquires/dig-eg-gaz.github.io/_pages/about.md

   image_fullwidth: "cherif-pacha-1.jpg"
 ---

 Through close reading of the Egyptian Gazette, an English-language daily newspaper published in Alexandria, we will compile comprehensive data about local events during a single year, 1905.
-Each student will be responsible for one weeks (6 issues, totaling 40 pages) of the paper; together we will cover the year.
+Each student will be responsible for one week (6 issues, totaling 40 pages) of the paper; together we will cover the year.

 This class brings together